Skip to content

 Container Types

 Container types in Verse manage collections and structured data.
 Optionals represent values that may or may not be present.
 Tuples group multiple values of different types into ordered sequences.
-Arrays hold zero or more values of the same type with efficient indexed access.
+Arrays hold zero or more values with efficient indexed access.
 Maps associate keys with values for fast lookups.
 Weak maps extend regular maps with weak reference semantics for persistent storage.

 Let's explore each container type in detail, starting with optionals that elegantly handle the presence or absence of values.